 Using the remote PDF service manager

-You need to use a remote PDF service manager instead of the local PDF service manager due to the following reasons:
+You may need to use a remote PDF service manager instead of the local PDF service

 - When the ColdFusion Server is running on an OS not supported by the local PDF service manager